-Initial estimates of manufacturing activity across the 17-nation currency bloc showed the region on course to end its 18-month old recession, led by an upsurge in activity in German and French factories.
+Initial estimates of manufacturing activity across the 17-nation euro zone currency bloc showed the region on course to end its 18-month old recession, led by a surge in activity in German and French factories.

 Across the Atlantic, Markit's "flash" U.S. Manufacturing Purchasing Managers Index rose to 53.2, a four-month high, while output also was at its strongest since March.